BojOnTheBeat/GoChain/README.md

 # GoChain
-A simple blockchain implementation in Go
+A simple blockchain implementation in Go.
+Written to learn more about Go and Crypto in one fell swoop.